Git-Forked-AgAID/snowpack/README.md

 The data used in this hackathon is private information and therefore is not in this repository.

 ## Training
-Due to the time-series forcasting requrements, we have elected to use a **Long Short-Term Memory** (LSTM) **Reccurent Neural Network** (RNN).
+Due to the time-series forecasting requirements, we have elected to use a **Long Short-Term Memory** (LSTM) **Reccurent Neural Network** (RNN).
 LSTMs are commonly used in tasks that require sequential data and squential prediction tasks.

 With our data being pre-processed, we configured the dataset and dataloaders to feed our model.
 We utilize an approach with a zero-gradient optimizer and the standard mean squared loss (MSE) function for our loss function.
 This ensures consistent and predictable training while avoiding gradient bleed.